Want to take your dog onto the trails with you, but chafing under the restrictions in place at many National Parks? No worries—we’ve got you covered.

 Affectionately known to locals as simply “The Katy,” this state park stretches 240 miles along the former Missouri-Kansas-Texas (or MKT) railroad corridor.
 Its primary feature?
 237.7 miles of rail trail running from Clinton to Machens.
 With 26 different trailheads and four fully restored railway depots along the route, you and your leashed pup will have plenty of opportunities to stretch your legs and soak in the sights of the Missouri River and its bluffs.
-Combine an easy day hike from the St. Charles trailhead with a picnic at scenic riverside Frontier Park, or pad around the historic district and learn about state’s original capitol.
+Combine an easy day hike from the St. Charles trailhead with a picnic at scenic riverside Frontier Park, or pad around the historic district and learn about the state’s original capital.

 Olympic National Forest, WA

-The Olympic National Park might have rules for would-be Bark Rangers, but the national forest has far fewer restrictions: dogs are welcome throughout the forest, including all trails, wilderness areas and camp sites, as long as they are under your control.
-Take your bloodhound sniffing for vampires in the Forks region and camp along the Sol Duc river, or head into the Buckhorn Wilderness toward the Silver Lakes along the Mt.
+The Olympic National Park might have rules for would-be Bark Rangers, but the national forest has far fewer restrictions: dogs are welcome throughout the forest, including all trails, wilderness areas, and campsites, as long as they are under your control.
+Take your bloodhound sniffing for vampires in the Forks region and camp along the Sol Duc River, or head into the Buckhorn Wilderness toward the Silver Lakes along the Mt.
 Townsend Trail for a moderately tough trail through conifer forest and rugged mountain topography.
 With over 250 miles of trail and more than 88,000 acres of wilderness through the wilds of the gorgeous Pacific Northwest, nothing but happy tails await!

 Chugach National Forest, AK

-5.4 million acres of natural wonderland encompassing portions of Prince William Sound, the Kenai peninsula, and the Copper River delta—and all of it open to you and your leashed dogs, no permits or trails required.
+5.4 million acres of natural wonderland encompassing portions of Prince William Sound, the Kenai Peninsula, and the Copper River Delta—and all of it open to you and your leashed dogs, no permits or trails required.
 If the thought of just heading off into the wild blue yonder of grizzly country seems unreasonably risky, there are plenty of developed trails you can explore.
-Try the Byron Glacier Trail near the Beich-Boggs Visitor Center in Portage Valley for an easy day hike alongside a rushing creek right up to the toe of a mountainside glacier, or give your dog the chance to walk in the pawprints of superstars along sections of the Iditarod National Historic Trail like the challenging Crow Pass—which, at 21 miles point-to-point, is often recommended as a multiday.
+Try the Byron Glacier Trail near the Begich-Boggs Visitor Center in Portage Valley for an easy day hike alongside a rushing creek right up to the toe of a mountainside glacier, or give your dog the chance to walk in the pawprints of superstars along sections of the Iditarod National Historic Trail like the challenging Crow Pass—which, at 21 miles point-to-point, is often recommended as a multiday.